shivashant25/Sentinel-with-XDR/labguide/part-01/lab01.md

    ![](../media/image11.png)

 ### Task 2: Create Sentinel Workspace

+In this task, you will create Microsoft Sentinel workspace where you will be monitoring and analyzing security events in upcoming labs.

 1. In the Azure portal, in the **Search Bar** search for **Microsoft Sentinel** then select **Microsoft Sentinel** from the search results.